top of page

 Photo: Darren Markin

-Following this summer's successful breeding season, DOC rangers and volunteers have now recorded 50 individual tara iti (NZ fairy terns) – including 13 fledglings!
-And in a small miracle, the two chicks at Waipū, feared lost after January’s storm have been spotted alive and well.
+Following last summer's successful breeding season, DOC rangers and volunteers have now recorded 50 individual tara iti (NZ fairy terns) – including 13 fledglings!
+And in a small miracle, the two chicks at Waipū, feared lost after January’s storm were spotted alive and well.
+This tiny little manu (birds) are now returning to the east coast to nest for the summer of 2025-2026.

 These are HUGE wins – but the battle’s not over.